-Can I see any letters the Development & Planning Authority may have received from neighbours which may have triggered the issuing of a Compliance Notice?
+Can I see any letters the Authority may have received from neighbours which may have triggered the issuing of a Compliance Notice?

-The Development & Planning Authority will release letters of complaint where they can be redacted to protect the identity of the person who has written the letter.
+The Tribunal may request the Authority to release letters of complaint where they can be redacted to protect the identity of the person who has written the letter.